 One Minute Exam How can we discover a stellar mass black hole that has no accretion disk around it?

+Look for jets

 We can't

 One Minute Exam

 What is the relation between the mass of a supermassive black hole and the galaxy in which it resides?